karafka/karafka/README.md

 ## Concurrency

 Karafka uses [Celluloid](https://celluloid.io/) actors to handle listening to incoming connections.
 Since each topic and group requires a separate connection (which means that we have a connection per controller) we do this concurrently.
-To prevent Karafka from spawning hundred of threads (in huge application) you can specify concurency level configuration option.
-If this number matches (or exceeds) your controllers amount, then you will listen to all the topics simultaneously.
-If it is less then number of controllers, it will use a single thread to check for few topics (one after another).
-If this value is set to 1, it will just spawn a single thread to check all the sockets one after another.
+Each topic requires a separate connection, so for each route, you will have one additional thread running.

 ## Sidekiq Web UI